samikshaps/WiDS-BlackScholes/README.md

 # WiDS-BlackScholes
 # Practice Repositories

-This repository contains practice implementations of option pricing models written while learning the Black–Scholes framework and related numerical methods.
-Each sub-repository represents a different stage of learning, starting from basic formula implementation to more advanced models.
+Three repositories were covered by practicing those code files which included the relevant concepts.
+Files that take user input, use streamlit, code for visualisation with mathplotlib or plotly were ignored for this practice.

 ---

-## repo1 – Black–Scholes Basics (Notebooks)
+## repo1 – Basic Black Scholes code

 **Overview:**
-This repository focuses on understanding the Black–Scholes model through Jupyter notebooks.
-The goal is to build intuition about how option prices depend on different parameters.
+This set of codes is mainly for understanding and coding the Black–Scholes model with python notebook.
+The main idea is to get intuition about how option prices depend on different parameters.

 **Files:**
 - `BlackScholesImplementation.ipynb`
-  Implements the Black–Scholes formula for European call and put options and walks through the calculations step by step.
+  Implements the Black–Scholes formula for European call and put options and walks through the calculations step by step by extracting and using all necessary parameters.
+Greeks for call and put option were also calculated separately.
 - `examples_usage.ipynb`
-  Uses the implemented functions with different input values to observe how option prices change.
+ This file is just to see how the previous code can be used.
+It uses the implemented functions with different input values to see how option prices change for different values of the parameters.

 ---